sotomaque/emoji-map-next/README.md

 1. **Development Workflow**:
    - All new features and bug fixes are implemented in feature branches
-   - Pull requests are created against the `dev` branch
+   - Pull requests are created against the `main` branch
    - Each PR must include appropriate changeset files documenting the changes
-   - PRs are reviewed, tested, and merged into `dev`
+   - PRs are reviewed, tested, and merged into `main`

-2. **Preparing for Production**:
-   - When ready to deploy to production, the latest `dev` branch is used as a base
-   - Version bumping is done by running:
-     ```bash
-     pnpm changeset:version  # Processes changesets into version updates
-     pnpm i                  # Updates package-lock with new versions
-     ```
-   - A new PR/MR containing only these version changes is created
-   - This PR is first merged into `dev` to keep it up to date

-3. **Production Deployment**:
-   - After the version PR is in `dev`, it's merged up to `main`
-   - The `main` branch is automatically deployed to production
-   - Deployment is triggered by changes to the `main` branch

-This process ensures that:
-- All changes are properly documented with changesets
-- Version numbers are updated consistently
-- The `dev` branch always has the latest changes
-- The `main` branch only receives well-tested code

 ## Navigation System